 Generally, the winter uniform should be worn in Terms 2 and 3.
+However, many students still prefer to wear shorts.

-34. Sports Day
+33. Sports Day

-Thursday is Sports Day and the children are asked to wear their sports uniform on this day.
+Friday is Sports Day and the children are asked to wear their sports uniform on this day or alternatively their Aboriginal shirt.

-35. Student Assistance Scheme
+34. Student Assistance Scheme

-This scheme provides the school with a small pool of funds to support families in meeting cost of texts books, uniforms, excursions and performances at the school.
+This scheme provides the school with a small pool of funds to support families in meeting cost of texts books, uniforms, excursions and performances.
 Please contact the office regarding student assistance.